-Students have the following due process rights, which may have an impact on the appellate process:
+(a) Students have the following important due process rights, which may have an impact on the appellate process:

-- To be informed of all alleged violation(s) and to be given access to all relevant materials pertaining to the case. - To receive an impartial hearing or a meeting with an administrator in a timely manner (as appropriate) where the student will be given a full opportunity to present information pertaining to the case.
+1. To be informed of all alleged violation(s), to receive the complaint in writing (except in a Step 1 agreement, described in the Procedures Section, where the signed agreement serves as notice) and to be given access to all relevant materials pertaining to the case.

+2. to receive an impartial hearing or a meeting with an administrator in a timely manner (as appropriate) where the student will be given a full opportunity to present information pertaining to the case.

-Students are also accorded the following prerogatives:
+(b) Students are also accorded the following prerogatives:

-- 1. When possible and appropriate, to discuss the allegations with the instructor. - 2.
-Privacy, confidentiality, and personal security. - 3.
-To be assisted by a support person who may accompany the student throughout the process but may not speak on the student's behalf; a witness may not serve as a support person. - 4.
-To choose not to answer any question that they do not wish to answer. - To dispute the sanctions of a Student & Instructor resolution and to appeal both the decision and sanctions of an Academic Honor Policy hearing or an Administrative Case Resolution. - 6.
-To have an opportunity to provide information in writing to the FDA administrator, prior to a hearing, if they have reason to believe any panel member would not be able to review the case objectively without bias or prejudice.
+1. When possible and appropriate, to discuss the allegations with the instructor.

+2. Privacy, confidentiality, and personal security.

+3. To be assisted by a support person an advisor who may accompany the student throughout the process but may not speak on the student's behalf; a witness may not Witnesses cannot also serve as a support person advisors.

+4. To choose not to answer any question that they do not wish to answer might be incriminating.

+5. To dispute contest the sanctions of Student & Instructor resolution a firstlevel agreement and to appeal both the decision and sanctions of an Academic Honor Policy hearing or an Administrative Case Resolution Hearing.

+6. To have an opportunity to provide information in writing to the FDA administrator, prior to a hearing, if they have reason to believe any panel member would not be able to review the case objectively without bias or prejudice.

-The student should continue in the course in question during the entire process.
-Once an alleged violation of the Academic Honor Policy is discovered, or when a student has been found "responsible" for an Academic Honor Policy violation, they are not permitted to withdraw or drop the course or request that the grading basis be changed to a "Satisfactory/Unsatisfactory" grade if the course is letter-graded.
+(c) The student should has the right to continue in the course in question during the entire process.
+Once a student has received notice that he or she is being charged with Once an alleged violation of the Academic Honor Policy is discovered, or when a student has been found "responsible" for an Academic Honor Policy violation, they are the student is not permitted to withdraw or drop the course or request that the grading basis be changed to a "Satisfactory/Unsatisfactory" grade if the course is lettergraded.
 Students who provide false information when requesting to drop a course may be subject to allegations of Student Conduct Code violations.
-Should no final determination be made in an Academic Honor Policy case before the end of the term, the grade of "Incomplete" will be assigned until a decision is made.
+Should no final determination be made in an Academic Honor Policy before the end of the term, the grade of "Incomplete" will be assigned until a decision is made.

-Students who need assistance should seek guidance from a list of volunteers who have been trained in the Academic Honor Policy, which can found on this website: https://fda.fsu.edu/academic-resources/academic-integrity-and-grievances/academic-honorpolicy.
+Students who need assistance should seek guidance from a list of volunteers who have been trained in the Academic Honor Policy, which can found on this website: https://fda.fsu.edu/academic-resources/academic-integrity-and-grievances/academic-honor-policy.